pulponair/koken-xml-sitemap/README.md

 You can check the output by surfig: http://yourwebsite.tld/[sitemap url]

 ##Feedback
-If you are experience any problems or feel that anything is missing, just file an issues an will look into it.
+Should you experience a problem, find a bug or feel that anything is missing, just file an issues and will look into it.

-Done :)
+Any feedback would be highly appreciated